Preventing Diabetes in Seniors

 The dramatic success achieved by seniors in the original clinical trial and the overall success of the intervention in the community-based setting warrants coverage of this program for our nation's Medicare population.
 Bipartisan legislation has been introduced in the House and Senate to prevent and/or delay the onset of type 2 diabetes in seniors at high risk for the disease.

-The bipartisan Medicare Diabetes Prevention Act (S. 452/HR 962) is sponsored by Senators Al Franken (D-MN), Susan Collins (R-ME) and Jay Rockefeller (D-WV) and Representative Susan Davis (D-CA).
+The bipartisan Medicare Diabetes Prevention Act (S. 1131/HR 2102) is sponsored by Senators Al Franken (D-MN) and Susan Collins (R-ME) and Representatives Susan Davis (D-CA) and Peter King (R-NY).
 The legislation would provide the National DPP as a covered benefit for eligible Medicare beneficiaries who are at high risk for developing type 2 diabetes.

 Providing coverage of the National DPP through the Medicare program can reduce the number of beneficiaries who develop type 2 diabetes and its dangerous and costly complications, including cardiovascular disease, stroke, blindness, lower-limb amputation and kidney disease.
 It can also rein in long term healthcare spending by preventing or delaying the onset of type 2 diabetes and its complications.